cecilieej/dopamine-clicker/README.md

 # dopamine-clicker
-A dopamine clicker game.
-Made with C# and React.
+A dopamine-themed clicker game.
+Made with React and Vite.